Chart Color Schemes

 AreaSearch analysis of employment trends sees Stirling - Osborne Park performing better than 85% of local markets assessed across Australia

-Stirling - Osborne Park has an educated workforce with diverse sector representation.
-Its unemployment rate is 2.2%, with estimated employment growth of 4.3% in the past year as of June 2025.
+Stirling-Osborne Park has an educated workforce with varied sector representation.
+Its unemployment rate was 2.3% in the past year, with estimated employment growth of 3.7%.

-There are 9,827 residents employed, with an unemployment rate of 1.7% lower than Greater Perth's rate of 3.9%.
-Workforce participation is at 67.4%, compared to Greater Perth's 65.2%.
-Employment is concentrated in health care & social assistance, retail trade, and professional & technical services.
-The area has a notably high concentration in professional & technical jobs, with levels at 1.2 times the regional average.
+As of September 2025, 9,766 residents are employed, with an unemployment rate of 1.7% below Greater Perth's 4.0%.
+Workforce participation is 67.4%, slightly higher than Greater Perth's 65.2%.
+Key employment sectors include health care & social assistance, retail trade, and professional & technical services.
+The area has a notable concentration in professional & technical jobs, with levels at 1.2 times the regional average.

 Frequently Asked Questions - Employment